What is an event sponsor?

 Chances are those businesses might be more apt to say yes, so pay attention not only to other nonprofit events in your area, but the companies sponsoring them as well.
-Right now, of course, virtual or digital events are the norm as most things have moved online due to the pandemic, but that doesn’t mean you have less to offer a potential sponsor.
-In fact, if you get creative, you may offer more than the other nonprofits they’ve sponsored.
+If you get creative you have a lot to offer your sponsors.
 Your nonprofit website is your best tool for that—here are some suggestions:

 - Create a sponsor page with short blurbs and pictures for each, details on what they are sponsoring and a link to their websites and contact info.

-- Create a video about your sponsor and add it to your registration page or use it to tease your event on Instagram or Twitter to promote your sponsor’s role in your upcoming virtual event.
+- Create a video about your sponsor and add it to your registration page or use it to tease your event on Instagram or Facebook to promote your sponsor’s role in your upcoming event.

 - Feature a guest blog post on your registration page (or even on your regular blog).